-Shared email addresses for team workflows.
+Shared inbound email for teams

 Receive-only by design